Package 'BIOMASS'

 • x_rel and y_rel : the relative X-axis and Y-axis coordinates of subplots corners.

-• x_proj and y_proj : if proj_coord is supplied, the projected X-axis and Y-axis coordinates of subplots corners
+• x_proj and y_proj : if proj_coord is provided, the projected X-axis and Y-axis coordinates of subplots corners

-• the tree_data data-frame with the subplot_ID of each tree in the last column
+• $tree_data: the tree_data argument with the subplot_ID of each tree in the last column

 Author(s)